Profit Investment Management: History

-On July 9, 1999, the Profit Fund was given a 5-star rating from Mutual Funds Magazine, and from then on has consistently provided rates of returns surpassing those of the S&P 500, Russell 1000, and Russell 2000.
+On July 9, 1999, the Profit Fund was given a 5-star rating from Mutual Funds Magazine, and has provided rates of returns surpassing those of the S&P 500, Russell 1000, and Russell 2000.

 On June 30, 2000, the Profit Fund was ranked Number 2 among 232 large-cap value funds with a three-year average annual return of 23.22%.

 In June 2008, Profit Investment Management was named one of the nation's largest black-owned businesses by Black Enterprise Magazine, ranking 14th in the Asset Manager category.
 The firm had $1.358 billion under management at the time.

 As of December 31, 2009, the firm's asset under management reached approximately $1.7 billion.

 Investment Style

 Profit is often cited for its unique investment strategy which combines elements of value and growth investing.
 Over the firm's 14-year history, the strategy has evolved from a "value strategy with a growth overlay" to a "valuation-sensitive growth strategy," which selects growth stocks deemed as mispriced relative to their peers and their own price history.
 The expectation of the strategy is that a catalyst will eventually incite investors to re-evaluate such stocks, thereby causing prices of these equities to rise.